fieldtrip/website/example/bids_mous.md

 ```

 for each subject.
 The actual data files (CTF, DICOM, Presentation log files, Polhemus, etc.) are located in these directories.

+{% include markup/warning %}
+Since preparing the data for publication and creating this page, the **[data2bids](/reference/data2bids)** function has been greatly improved.
+Nowadays Bash and Python are not needed any more, but (almost) the whole dataset conversion and reorganization can be done with a MATLAB script.
+The only part where the Linux command line is still needed is for renaming and anonimizing the CTF datasets, which requires the `newDs` command line application.

+We keep the documentation here for reference, but suggest that you look at more recent examples to learn how to [convert your data to BIDS](/tag/bids/).
+{% include markup/end %}

 The procedure for converting the original data consists of a number of steps